 Two common ways to achieve indirect measurement involve

 (1) using a mirror on the ground and

 (2) using shadow lengths and find an object's height.

 Method 1 measures the person's height and the distances between the person, mirror, and object.

 Method 2 measures shadows and the person's height

 How to use similar triangles to measure the height of objects?

 Indirect measurement is a brilliant method for measuring distances that would otherwise be difficult or impossible to measure - using the geometrical properties of similar triangles.

-This video explains how to use the properties of similar triangles to determine the height of a tree.
+How to use the properties of similar triangles to determine the height of a tree?